rust-lang/rust/doc/tutorial.md

 except that `$` need only be followed by the name of the syntactic fragment to transcribe.

+The right-hand side must be surrounded by delimiters of some kind, and must be an expression; currently, user-defined macros can only be invoked in expression position (even though `macro_rules!` itself can be in item position).

 ## Multiplicity

 ### Invocation